ddsnowboard/LatinLinker/README.md

 LatinLinker
 ===========
+#I'm calling it on this, I have no idea what I'm doing.
+Maybe if I can think better, I'll be able to do it, but surely not now.

 A webapp that takes a link to a page from LatinLibrary or similar and shows it with all the words as links to their Whitaker's Words definitions.